shishirgiri81/CoinMarketCap-Data-Pipeline-Using-Airflow/README.md

-Got it!
-Here’s the full README content formatted exactly so you can copy-paste all at once (no editor markdown block, just plain text):

----

 # CoinMarketCap ETL Pipeline with Apache Airflow

 This project is an ETL (Extract, Transform, Load) pipeline built using Apache Airflow to fetch cryptocurrency data from the CoinMarketCap API, transform it, and load it into a MySQL database.